 It’s a mystery

-I am excited to announce that Walrus Publishing, an imprint of the Amphorae Publishing Group, will be publishing my first mystery in September 2019.
+I am excited to announce that Blank Slate Press, an imprint of the Amphorae Publishing Group, will be publishing my first mystery in September 2019.
 Here’s an overview of the context, main character, and plot:

 Can a discount P.I. rescue a naive runaway girl from a nefarious survivalist cult?
 Penny-wise Investigations, “Vigilance you can afford,” is a detective agency conveniently located in a suburban shopping mall.
 Single mom and recent widow, Cameron Chandler, desperately needs a job.
 She quickly discovers that her new PhD in liberal arts doesn’t open any doors.
 When she impulsively applies for and lands a position as a private investigator, she’s both surprised and delighted.
 To her, it’s not only a paycheck but a job with a sparkle of excitement.
 It’s a chance to reinvent herself.